 - better quality in IT services

-To set up a strong ITSM practice, an organization would require people with strong knowledge in ITSM, ITSM processes (which can be referred from ITIL, MOF, ISM, etc.), and ITSM tools which must be aligned to the business requirements of the organization.
+To set up a strong ITSM practice, an organization would require strong knowledge in ITSM, ITSM processes (which can be referred from ITIL, MOF, ISM, etc.), and ITSM tools, which must be aligned to the business requirements of the organization.

 ITSM Best Practice Frameworks

-In ITSM there are many practices that have incepted, some of the prominent are ITIL (IT Infrastructure Library), MOF (Microsoft Operations Framework), ISM (Integrated Service Management), and recently a new digital service management approach is VeriSM.
+In ITSM, many practices have incepted; some of the prominent are ITIL (IT Infrastructure Library), MOF (Microsoft Operations Framework), ISM (Integrated Service Management), and recently a new digital service management approach is VeriSM.

 Value to Business

-- Resolves IT issues quickly and will enable to run business operations.
+- Resolves IT issues quickly and will enable us to run business operations.

-- Provides the business with information to make the correct decisions with respect to IT investments, technology, vendors, etc.
+- Provides the business with information to make the correct decisions concerning IT investments, technology, vendors, etc.

-- Manages IT services and run the business operations without any breakdowns.
+- Manages IT services and runs the business operations without any breakdowns.

 - Minimizes risk of penalizations and non-compliance to the agreed contracts